Military career of Benedict Arnold, 1781: Continental Army service, 1775–1780

 Arnold had distinguished himself early in the war, participating in the capture of Fort Ticonderoga in May 1775 and then boldly leading a raid on Fort Saint-Jean near Montreal.
 He then led a small army from Cambridge, Massachusetts to Quebec City on an expedition through the wilderness of present-day Maine, where he was wounded in the climactic Battle of Quebec on December 31, 1775.
 After leading an ineffectual siege of Quebec until April 1776, he took over the military command of Montreal.
 He directed the American retreat from there on the arrival of British reinforcements, and his forces formed the rear guard of the retreating Continental Army as it headed south toward Ticonderoga.
 Arnold then organized the defense of Lake Champlain, and led the Continental Navy fleet that was defeated in the October 1776 Battle of Valcour Island.

 During these actions, Arnold made a number of friends and a larger number of enemies within the army power structure and in Congress.
 He established a decent relationship with George Washington, commander of the army, as well as with Philip Schuyler and Horatio Gates, both of whom had command of the army's Northern Department at different times during 1775 and 1776.
 However, an acrimonious dispute arose with Moses Hazen, commander of the 2nd Canadian Regiment, which boiled into a court martial of Hazen at Ticonderoga during the summer of 1776.
 Only action by Gates, his superior at Ticonderoga, prevented his own arrest on countercharges leveled by Hazen.
 He also had disagreements with John Brown and James Easton, two lower-level officers with political connections.
 His conflict with them resulted in ongoing suggestions of improprieties on his part.
-Brown was particularly vicious, publishing a handbill that claimed of Arnold, "Money is this man's God, and to get enough of it he would sacrifice his country".